Biden plans to move fast on the pandemic and the economy

 While Biden’s transition will focus heavily on the coronavirus response, it is also aimed at launching some of his other priorities.
 The Washington Post reported Saturday night that he was planning a series of executive orders, but his team is also aiming to line up some legislative efforts.

-Sen. Mitt Romney (R-Utah), the 2012 Republican presidential nominee, said he had not yet spoken with Biden.
+Sen. Mitt Romney (Utah), the 2012 Republican presidential nominee, said he had not yet spoken with Biden.
 But he was one of the only elected Republicans to say that he looks forward to trying to work with the incoming Democratic president.

 “Can we find common ground?
 Yes,” Romney told CNN.
 “And if Joe Biden works with Republicans in the Senate, he’s going to find that we will be able to find common ground.
 After all, he’s been there a long time himself.
 He knows what it takes to get things done in that chamber.”